Many or all companies we feature compensate us. Compensation and editorial

 Innocent spouse relief

 Caught in a tricky situation due to your spouse’s tax misdeeds?
 Innocent spouse relief could be your ticket out.
-This provision protects you from being held responsible for your spouse’s tax liability if you had filed jointly.
+This provision protects you from being held responsible for your spouse’s tax liability if you filed jointly.

 Installment plans to pay tax bills over time